netxms/netxms-doc/admin/data-collection.rst

 :guilabel:`Push`, server just waits for new values instead of polling from a data source.

-By default DCI data is not collected for the time being while connection between server and agent is broken as poll request could not get till agent.
-There is special configuration that allows to collect data and store it on agent till connection with server is restored and collected data is pushed to the server.
+By default, DCI data is not collected for the duration while connection between server and agent is broken as poll request would not get to agent.
+There is special configuration that allows data collection and storage on agent till connection with server is restored and collected data is pushed to the server thereafter.
-This option is available for metrics, table metrics and proxy SNMP metrics.
-Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-In case of this configuration agent stores DCI configuration locally and does all metric collection and dispatch on its own.
+This option is available for metrics, table metrics and proxy SNMP metrics as well as implemented for proxy SNMP table metrics and DCIs with custom schedule.
+In case of this setup, agent stores DCI configuration locally and does all metric collection and dispatch on its own.
 DCI configuration is synchronized on connect, DCI configuration change or SNMP proxy server change.
 Information about configuration options can be found here: :ref:`offline-data-collection`.